What We Do

-Safe Soulmates is a not-for-profit friendship and dating organisation for diversely able adults (learning disabilities, autism, anxiety and additional needs) launched in February 2019, after carrying out extensive consultation.
+Safe Soulmates is a not-for-profit friendship and dating organisation for neurodivergent and disabled adults, launched in February 2019, after carrying out extensive consultation.
 Our aim is to match adults 18+ to appropriate friends and/or to their potential soulmate in a SAFE and supported way.
-We also run monthly social events, so if the person you or the person you care for would rather just have fun in a group environment, we can help.
+We also run monthly social events, so if you or the person you care for would rather just have fun in a group environment, we can help.
 We also work closely with Dhiverse, in particular with Liz MacKenzie from the ABC programme, who provides our Soulmates with valuable advice around boundaries, online safety, sex and relationships.

-Safe Soulmates is run by Christine O’Neil, Vicky Baddeley, Stacey Lee and our steering group
+Safe Soulmates is run by Christine O’Neil, Vicky Baddeley and our board and steering group

 To view a copy of our latest accounts, please click here: Accounts.

 - will meet you and/or the 18+ adult you care for;

 - Run social events online and in person.
 These events will focus on making socialising less pressurised.